workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 ```shell
 PYTHONPATH=. python main.py db migrate-domain-models "Add User and UserGroup products"
 ```

+Please note that the order of the questions/answers when running the script may be different from the order in the overview below.
+Therefore do not blindly copy/paste...

 When finished have a look at the migration created in the folder `migrations/versions/schema`.